 Christmas is typically when you gather with your loved ones, which poses a high risk of infection during the COVID-19 pandemic.
 It is too early to indicate how Christmas in the year 2020 will materialize.
-Still, it is impossible to rule out potential disruptions we might encounter in the upcoming festive season.
+Still, it is impossible to rule out potential disruptions in the upcoming festive season.

 6 Ways You to have a Special Christmas Despite COVID